What are index funds, why invest in them and how to choose one?

 As explained in detail in this post, the fund must have the words Direct and Growth in the name.

-Quick word on new Index fund launches (NFO)
+A quick word on new Index fund launches (NFO)

 All New Fund Offerings (NFOs) can be avoided since the fund is new and has no history.
 For active funds, a track record is essential.
 Unfortunately, NFO does not have any track record and is pushed by sales teams to investors touting unproven benefits.